Our Journey: A Timeline of Impact

 110 children enrolled in Nursery to Grade 7; 45 students supported in high school.

-10,000-litre water tank installed.
+10,000-litre water tank and a pump are installed.

-Despite pandemic-related school closures, food relief continues.
+Despite COVID-19 pandemic-related school closures, food relief continues.

 In October, the four-classroom block is completed and officially opened.